mesosphere/dcos-commons/docs/pages/yaml-reference.md

     * `discovery`

-      This may be used to define custom discovery information for the task.
-TODO(nickbp): This is a guess and needs more information.
+      This may be used to define custom discovery information for the task, affecting how it's advertised in Mesos DNS.

       * `prefix`

-        The custom name to be used for the discovery prefix.
-By default this is the pod name.
-TODO(nickbp): Is this right?
+        A custom name to use for advertising the pod via Mesos DNS.
+By default this is the pod name, so e.g. a pod specification named `foo` will by default have pods with discovery names of `foo-0`, `foo-1`, and so on.
+        This value may be used to have pods whose hostname in Mesos DNS (default `<podname>-<#>-<taskname>.<servicename>.mesos`) is different from their task name.
+        Note that to avoid name collisions, different pods are not allowed to share the same prefix value.

       * `visibility`

         The default visibility for the discovery information.
 May be `FRAMEWORK`, `CLUSTER`, or `EXTERNAL`.
-TODO(nickbp): more info on each type. are they actually used anywhere?
+If unset this defaults to `CLUSTER`.
+See [Mesos documentation](http://mesos.apache.org/documentation/latest/app-framework-development-guide/) on service discovery for more information on these visibility values.

   * `user`